jbutterfield15/BootCampHW/Unit 15 Homework/Unit 15 Homework.md

 - When you attempt to inject this payload,  you will encounter a client-side limitation that will not allow you to enter the whole payload.
 You will need to find away around this limitation.

 - Once you are able to hook into Replicants website, attempt a couple BeEF exploits.
 Some that work well include:
-   - Social Engineering >> Pretty Theft
+   - Social Engineering >> Facebook Login
    - Social Engineering >> Fake Notification Bar
    - Host >> Get Geolocation (Third Party)